 Why Is Your Dog Licking Your Pillow?

-Turns out, your pillow actually does taste good to your dog.
+It turns out your pillow does taste good to your dog.
 Otherwise, the reason could merely be psychological.
-Here are some common reasons due to which your dog might be licking your pillow:
+Here are some common reasons why your dog might be licking your pillow:

 1. Your dog likes the salty taste of the pillow